The Essential Guide To Antioxidants: Natural Sources for Better Health

 Some of the more popular adaptogens include Astralagus, Eleuthero, Reishi, and Amala.
-If you’d like more info about specific adaptogens, we put together a list for beginners in this article.

 One of the most well-known adaptogens with antioxidative properties is called Indian gooseberry or Amla.
 Native to India, Amla fruit, leaves, and seeds offer potential benefits for heart and immune health, along with anti-cancer and anti-inflammatory properties .